sunkakar/dataset-proposal/README.md

 ## Student Note:
 Hi Professor, I looked through the provided built-in datasets in R and found them to be small in size.
 I would like to work with an intermediate to advanced-level dataset (~100K rows) since
 I have a background in Computer Science and R. I would prefer the Olympics dataset and indifferent about the Art History dataset.
-Thus, I am very open to working with a dataset of your suggestion.
+Thus, I am very open to working with a new dataset of your suggestion.
 Thanks!